named-data/ndn.cxx/doc/security-library/source/index.rst

 EncryptionManager is responsible for data encryption/decryption.
 Unlike IdentityManager and PolicyManager which are required in a KeyChain object, EncryptionManager is optional.

+Keychain has a default constructor which initializes the the three components according to the operating system.

 A KeyChain object is involved in data publishing and receiving.
 An application, when publishing a data packet, can explicitly ask a KeyChain object to sign the data packet and publish it via an NDN Face object (which is used for NDN communication)